alphasoc/asoc-zeek/README.md

 If you have any questions, hit any bugs or discrepancies in the documentation, please reach out to us on [TODO link to github]() by filing an issue.

+## Developers

+If you're an AlphaSOC developer using staging variants of AlphaSOC services, replace all instances of alphasoc.net with staging.alphasoc.net in your configurations and Console URLs.
+If you plan on using the `asoc-zeek` BASH script, run it with '-s'.